MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-handle-user-interrupts-adaptive.md

 #### GetUserProfileDialog Triggers

-Once called, the `OnBeginDialog` trigger executes:
+When this dialog starts, its `OnBeginDialog` trigger executes:

 - Two `PropertyAssignment` actions execute defining two new properties: `user.profile.name` and `user.profile.age`.
 - These properties get populated if the entities are present, such as when this dialog was triggered by the phrase, "Hi, I'm Vishwac".
 In this case, the `@Personname` entity would be _Vishwac_.